Loading NuWatt Energy...

 Third party owns

 Third-party owner claims Section 48 ITC.
-You buy power at a discount vs. Unitil rate.
+You buy power at a discount vs. Unitil's high $0.45/kWh retail rate — the steep rate makes the PPA discount especially valuable.
 Good option for homeowners who cannot access tax benefits.

 Section 25D (the 30% residential solar tax credit) expired December 31, 2025 under the OBBBA.
 Fitchburg homeowners buying cash or loan receive $0 in federal credit.
 Third-party system owners (PPA/lease) can still claim the commercial Section 48/48E ITC, translating to lower PPA rates.